dcrowTMH/PCA/README.md

-# PCA
+# Dimension_reduction

-This repository is aimed to deepen my knowledge about PCA.
+This repository is aimed to deepen my knowledge about dimension reduction technique.
 The reference notebook is used to follow other's coding.

 After that, another data set will be used.
 It aims to use the technique I have learnt and apply it on the data set.